rsleiberin/janus/frontend/src/components/component_overview.md

 - **Login Forms** - For user authentication with username and password fields
 - **Subscription Forms** - For user subscriptions with email input
 - **FAQ Accordions** - For frequently asked questions with collapsible answers
-- **Call to Action Buttons** - Eye-catching buttons for key user actions
 - **Newsletter Sign-Up Forms** - For collecting email addresses and subscriptions
 - **Language Selectors** - Dropdowns or menus for choosing a language
 - **Privacy Policy Links** - Links to legal or policy documents